stormpath/stormpath.github.io/source/guides/using-id-site/index.markdown

 To set up your ID Site, log into the [Administrator Console](https://api.stormpath.com) and:

 1. Click on the `ID Site` Tab
-2. Add your application URLs that will be allowed process the callbacks from the ID Site to the `Authorized Redirect URIs` property.
+2. Add your application URLs that will be allowed to process the callbacks from the ID Site to the `Authorized Redirect URIs` property.
 These URLs will be hosted by your application and will use the Stormpath SDK to process the security assertions about the user that ID Site sends back.
 3. Click the `Update` button at the bottom of the page

 <!-- I feel like we really need to better explain Authorized Redirect URIs.
 With an example perhaps. -->